abdul-hamid-achik/chat/README.md

 ## Production Environment

-Check development file, i'm using [releases](https://hexdocs.pm/phoenix/releases.html) to generate a binary inside a dockerfile
+Check the dockerfile, i'm using [releases](https://hexdocs.pm/phoenix/releases.html) to generate a binary inside a dockerfile